yangwenbo99/ngiqa/BRIEF.md

 ## Main idea

 L2R out-performs conventional regression, because it is able to compare scores.
 Then, why not compare more?
-This time, the loss is like batch SRCC.
-See `CorrelationWithMeanLoss` in `model.py`.
+This time, the loss is like batched PLCC.
+See `CorrelationLoss` in `model.py`.

 The training and testing sets are divided using similar methods to UNIQUE, except that only LIVE is used.

-SRCC (of test set) goes beyond 0.98 in several minutes.
+SRCC (of test set) goes beyond 0.95 for LIVE in several minutes.

 ### Limitations

 Need large GRAM

 This model is not perfect, and has some potential for improvements, for example, it only accepts fixed size of images, and will randomly crop test images.

+## Adversarial Training

+Batched PLCC used together with FGSM makes a model robust to both FGSM and the stronger search method (should be stronger than PGD methods)

+However, Vanilla L2R (as defined in `README.md`) used with FGSM does not enhance robustness at all.

+Batched SRCC with FGSM also helps robustness while batched L2R does not.